CAN YOU FEEL THE HEAT?

 Guerrero is fondly remembered to this day by fans as an excellent wrestler and a great human being.

-- Aborted Arc: A Face Heel Turn where Eddie would turn on then-tag-partner Tajiri was aborted.
+- Aborted Arc: A Face-Heel Turn where Eddie would turn on then-tag-partner Tajiri was aborted.
 Eddie believed his low rider's paint job was more important than Tajiri's wellbeing, but Eddie was so crazy popular that the crowd actually agreed with him.
+Even after he put Tajiri through a windshield and tried to cut a selfish heel promo, the fans would have none of it:

-- Arch-Enemy: For most of his career, Eddie's was Rey Mysterio.
+- For most of his career, Eddie's was either Rey Mysterio Jr. or Dean Malenko.

-- Kurt Angle managed to be his nemesis both in the ring and as GM throughout Eddie's banner year of 2004.
+- In WWE, Kurt Angle managed to be his nemesis both in the ring and as GM throughout Eddie's banner year of 2004.]

 - Awesome McCoolname: Guerrero is Spanish for "Warrior"